 Frederiksted and emancipation

-In Frederiksted, I toured Fort Frederik, built between 1752 and 1760 by the Danish government to protect St. Croix from pirates, foreign enemies and slave insurrections.
-An exhibit in the fort’s museum details slavery on the island with a focus on the Fredensborg, a ship that transported slaves to St. Croix and goods to Europe.
+In Frederiksted, I toured Fort Frederik, built in the mid-1700s by the Danish government to protect Saint Croix from pirates, foreign enemies, and slave insurrections.
+An exhibit in the fort’s museum details slavery on the island with a focus on the Fredensborg, a ship that transported slaves to Saint Croix and goods to Europe.

 My cousin and her family took me to Christiansted for the Valentine’s Day Jump Up.
-Carnival-like Jump Ups are held four times each year on St. Croix.
+Carnival-like jump-ups are held four times each year on Saint Croix.
 The streets are closed, stores and restaurants stay open late, street vendors sell crafts and food, and bands play live music.

 Colorful, athletic and slightly scary moko jumbies walk the streets.
 A moko jumbie is a stiltwalker and dancer.
-The term may come from moko (a reference to an African god) and jumbi (a West-Indian word for ghost).
+The term may come from moko (a reference to an African god) and jumbi (a West Indian word for ghost).
 Mokos watch over the village and, due to their height, can foresee danger and evil.
-Moko jumbies have been a part of Virgin Islands culture for more than 200 years.
-At twelve to fifteen feet high, the mokos danced wildly at intersections and startled residents by peeking into second-story windows.
+Moko jumbies have been a part of Virgin Islands culture for more than two hundred years.
+At twelve to fifteen feet high, the mokos dance wildly at intersections and startle residents by peeking into second-story windows.

-Staying at my cousin’s home in St. Croix has been a vacation from my permanent vacation.
-I’ve enjoyed the view from her family’s patio overlooking the ocean and Buck Island, the waves on the reef, the comings and goings of sailboats and launches, the salt ponds, stand-up paddlers, kite surfers, hawks and frigates overhead, snowy egrets in the shrubbery and hummingbirds in the hibiscus.
-Some days I could see the outlines of St. Thomas, St. John, Tortola and even Virgin Gorda on the horizon.
-Perhaps some of the Little Sisters too.
-Occasionally at night I could see their lights.
+Staying at my cousin’s home in Saint Croix has been a vacation from my permanent vacation.
+I’ve enjoyed the view from her family’s patio overlooking the ocean and Buck Island, the waves on the reef, the comings and goings of sailboats and launches, the salt ponds, stand-up paddlers, kite surfers, hawks and frigates overhead, snowy egrets in the shrubbery, and hummingbirds in the hibiscus.
+Some days I could see the outlines of Saint Thomas, Saint John, Tortola, and even Virgin Gorda on the horizon.
+Perhaps a few of the Little Sisters too.
+At night I could sometimes see their lights.

 I’ve explored much of the island, yet the more I’ve experienced, the more I realize there is much more here to experience.